hbae003/rshell/README.md

 - -f checks if the file/directory exists and is a regular file
 - -d checks if the file/directory exists and is a directory

+Instead of test, you can just put the flags in the [].
+The default will be the -e flag if you do not input any flags

 List of known Bugs